NureKryvkoRoman/bptd-lab4-client/README.md

 npm run dev
 ```

-The client will be server at http://localhost:5137.
+The client will be served at http://localhost:5137.